This blog post may contain affiliate links. Please read the full disclosure for more information.

 2.4.
 Find a new hobby

 It doesn’t have to be an extraordinary or complicated new hobby.
 On the contrary, I have just been learning a very basic of crocheting.
-It is a very soothing activity to do while listening to Harry Potter and the Goblet of Fire audiobook.
+It is a very soothing activity to do while listening to Harry Potter and the Prisoner of Azkaban audiobook.

 2.5.
 Try to get moving

-I, myself wouldn’t go jogging or doing other indoor exercises.
+I, myself wouldn’t go jogging or do other indoor exercises.
 It is not recommended if and when you have ongoing problems with unsteadiness.
-However, doing yoga at home while watching some yoga and fitness videos on Prime Video, has become one of my favorite indoor activities in coping with fatigue and get my energy back.
+However, doing yoga at home while watching some yoga and fitness videos on Prime Video, or doing Ring Fit Adventure on my Nintendo Switch has become one of my favorite indoor activities in coping with fatigue and getting my energy back.

 Bonus tips: